open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 What happens here?
 We …

 - Call another function to draw a more specific distractor depending on the Condition.
-- Check whether `vars.condition` has any of the expected values.
+- Check whether `condition` has any of the expected values.
 If not, we `throw` an error.
 This is defensive programming!
 Without this check, if we made a typo somewhere, the distractor might simply not be shown without causing an error message.

 Now we define the function that draws distractors in the Conjunction condition (above the rest of the script so far):